eachlabs/Awesome-AI-Workflows/workflows/interior-generator/README.md

 ## Overview

-The Interior Generator AI model uses AI techniques to take a regular room image and turn it into a redesigned interior.
+AI Interior Architecture API AI model uses AI techniques to take a regular room image and turn it into a redesigned interior.
 It works by analyzing the layout, lighting, and features of the input image and then creating a new version that improves the space’s appearance and function.
 This tool is useful for homeowners, designers, and real estate agents to quickly see how a room could look after changes.
 The model offers a straightforward way to plan interior updates and visualize different design ideas.

 ## Features
 - **Dynamic Room Styles**